Skip to main content

 Please download the pre-app form available here.
 This updated form should give your agents clarity as to what information is required when making an enquiry to the Council.
 It should be noted that when making an enquiry the more information given, the better able the Council’s planning team will be to assist you.

-When you are ready to make your submission please email the form and any supporting documentation to planning.admin@cotswold.gov.uk who will review the request, assess the fee against the fees and charges chart and will contact you to inform you as to how you may make payment.
+When you are ready to make your submission please email the form and any supporting documentation to [email protected] who will review the request, assess the fee against the fees and charges chart and will contact you to inform you as to how you may make payment.
 Please note that no work will commence on your enquiry until the relevant fee has been paid.

-Freedom of Information statement
+Freedom of information statement